 We reached the summit in under an hour and, thanks to the baldness of Mount Gorham, were hit with 360 degree views over the national park.
-The views were so breathtaking that this spot would have made for an excellent lunch destination, except we didn’t bring a lunch with us.
-Definitely a hiking best practice, right?
+The views were so breathtaking that this spot made for an excellent lunch destination.

-We had the summit to ourselves, save for a couple of families lounging in the sunshine, posing for Instagram shots, and marvelling at the views.
+We had the summit to ourselves, save for a couple of families lounging in the sunshine, posing for photos, and marvelling at the views.

 I’d been exploring Acadia for a couple of hours at this point, and I was already prepared to name it my favourite national park.
 The air was so fresh.